cloudcreativity/laravel-json-api/docs/upgrade.md

 }
 ```

+### Default API

+You can now [set the default API name used by this package.](./basics/api.md) If your default API is not
+called `default`, you must set this to whatever your default API is called.

 ### Not By Resource Resolution

 When using *not-by-resource* resolution, the type of the class is now appended to the class name.
 E.g.